pocomane/brewed-in-the-apocalypse/bita-tasty.md

   - You have the __limited__ and __whispered__ awareness for progressively less known Agents.
 Particularly, the __whispered__ are all the Agents that still only exist as rumors and ideas.
-These can often be just names that the World has not yet bothered turning into real, fully-written Agents because they are still far away on the fictional horizon.
+These can often be just names that the Scenarist has not yet bothered turning into real, fully-written Agents because they are still far away on the fictional horizon.

 An Agent might be operating in the very same area where the PCs are (__Here__)